 - Insert your bootable Pendrive in the USB slot of your Mac.

 - Use the POWER button to switch on your Mac.

 - Press and hold the Option (alt) key quickly on the startup.
-The macOS Utilities screen appears.
+The macOS utility screen appears.

 - Click to select the Reinstall macOS option.
 Click the Continue button.

-It is always suggested to keep the USB drive bootable of your operating system and keep it as backup.
-Whenever you encounter any issues with the operating system, you are ready with the bootable pendrive.
+It is always suggested to keep the USB drive bootable of your operating system and keep it as a backup.
+Whenever you encounter any issues with the operating system, you are ready with the bootable Pendrive.